JSa1987/jmri-docker/README.md

       - 2056:2056     #Optional for JSON server
       - 4303:4303     #Optional for SRCP server
       - 2048:2048     #Optional for SimpleServer
+    devices:
+      - /dev/ttyUSB0:/dev/ttyUSB0     #Optional needed only when using a hardware connected via serial
     hostname: hostname.domain.com
     restart: unless-stopped
 ```